hpsc-lab/OpenFHE.jl/README.md

 ## Getting started

-### Installation
+### Prerequisites
 If you have not yet installed Julia, please [follow the instructions for your operating system](https://julialang.org/downloads/platform/).
 [OpenFHE.jl](https://github.com/sloede/OpenFHE.jl) works with Julia v1.8
-and later.
+and later on Linux and macOS platforms, and with Julia v1.9 or later on Windows platforms.

+### Installation
-Since it is a registered Julia package, you can install OpenFHE.jl by executing the following commands in the Julia REPL:
+Since OpenFHE.jl is a registered Julia package, you can install it by executing the following commands in the Julia REPL:
 ```julia
 julia> import Pkg; Pkg.add("OpenFHE")